idaholab/POEM/doc/source/quickstart.rst

   * ``correlation``: Indicate whether the targets are correlated or not.
 If True, and ``compute`` is True, we will compute the covariance matrix, elif False and ``compute`` is True, we will only compute the variance of each target.

 * ``expCov``: Experiment covariance, i.e. measurement noise.
+This node accepts the following attribute:

   * ``diag``: If True, only variance for each target is required to provide, else, the user need to provide the full covariance matrix.

 * ``biasTargets``: Model uncertainty/discrepancy/bias/error in Targets that are used in calibration

-* ``biasCov``: Model covariance, model bias/discrepancy or model inadequacy caused by missing physics or numerical approximation
+* ``biasCov``: Model covariance, model bias/discrepancy or model inadequacy caused by missing physics or numerical approximation.
+This node accepts the following attribute:

   * ``diag``: If True, only variance for each target is required to provide, else, the user need to provide the full covariance matrix.

-* ``romCov``: Model uncertainty caused by surrogate model, such as interpolation
+* ``romCov``: Model uncertainty caused by surrogate model, such as interpolation.
+This node accepts the following attribute:

   * ``diag``: If True, only variance for each target is required to provide, else, the user need to provide the full covariance matrix.

-* ``reduction``: Allows reduction on likelihood model construction
+* ``reduction``: Allows reduction on likelihood model construction.
+This node accepts the following attributes:

   * ``type``: The method used for reduction, default is **PCA**